 The group held a number of public meetings between October of 2019 and February of 2020 to advise the CBJ Assembly and advance community thinking on a range of visitor industry topics.
 The VITF took public testimony on January 11, 2020 and February 1, 2020 and received 43 spoken comments and 156 written comments.
 The testimony reflected a diverse range of viewpoints in the community and generally provided nuanced views of the benefits and impacts of tourism.
 The final report reflects this, with a wide-ranging list of recommendations to be implemented over the coming years.
 The VITF report recommends that the CBJ coordinate and centralize tourism functions.
 The final report was submitted at the start of the COVID-19 pandemic, and provides the Assembly with concrete steps to establish a proactive tourism management approach as the visitor industry returns to Juneau.

 The Visitor Industry Task Force recommended that CBJ conduct regular public surveys on the impacts of tourism.
-The 2021 survey asked some of the same questions as previous surveys conducted in 1995, 1998, 2002, and 2006, allowing staff to compare data over time.
+The 2021 and 2022 surveys asked some of the same questions as previous surveys conducted in 1995, 1998, 2002, and 2006, allowing staff to compare data over time.
 There were also new questions and some that were based on previous questions but were modernized.
-The telephone survey consisted of 506 randomly selected Juneau residents.
-To qualify for the survey, residents had to have resided in Juneau in the summer of 2019 (the last regular visitor season, pre-pandemic).
-There was also a self-selected online component.
-CBJ plans to conduct additional surveys in coming years and has included funding for a 2022 survey in the Marine Passenger Fee budget.
+The telephone survey consisted of 500+ randomly selected Juneau residents.
+To qualify for the survey, residents had to have resided in Juneau the summer of the most recent visitor season.
+CBJ plans to conduct additional surveys in coming years and has included funding for a 2023 survey in the Marine Passenger Fee budget.

-Norwegian Cruise Lines’ proposed development at the Subport is currently under review by CBJ and by state and federal agencies.
+Huna Totem Corp’s proposed development at the Subport (formerly owned by Norwegian Cruise Lines) is currently under review by CBJ and by state and federal agencies.
 The Long Range Waterfront Plan amendment was approved on March 14, 2022.
 The next step is Planning Commission review of a Conditional Use Permit (CUP) application.
 If a CUP is approved, CBJ will enter into negotiations on a tidelands lease.
 The terms of the lease would be evaluated by the Assembly and put to a vote.